 In Ikalukrok Creek aquatic invertebrate density varied from a low of 3.6 invertebrates/m3 to a high of 28.9 invertebrates/m3 (Figure 38).
 The percent chironomids generally exceeded the EPT in the earlier sample years, except for the July 1998 sample.
-In recent sample years (2016 - 2018) percent EPT has been higher than chironomids (Figure 39).
-The higher percent in those years was primarily due to mayflies and stoneflies which may have been drifting from the upper reaches of the system.
+Between 2016 - 2018, percent EPT was higher than chironomids, but percent chironomids was higher in 2019 (Figure 39).
+The higher percent EPT in those years was primarily due to mayflies and stoneflies which may have been drifting from the upper reaches of the system.
 Taxa richness was highly variable, from a low of 10 taxa in 1998 to a high of 29 taxa in 2018 (Figure 40).

 Figure 38.
-Average aquatic invertebrate densities ± 1SD in Ikalukrok Creek.
+Average aquatic invertebrate densities (± 1SD) in Ikalukrok Creek.